Edit

 As a science fiction reader, my favourite book is The Foundation by Isaac Asimov.
 I found it very well structured and written.
 I also enjoy reading Arthur C. Clarke or Bernard Werber.

-Tags: cryo-em, cryo-et, crystallography, grenoble, instrumentation, papp, structural biology, time-resolved structural biology, welcome
+Tags: cryo-electron microscopy, cryo-electron tomography, crystallography, grenoble, instrumentation, papp, structural biology, time-resolved structural biology, welcome

 EMBLetc.